 Communication Strategy: E-mails and Instant Messages

 Ever since the invention of e-mail, an ever-increasing flood of mail has become a common annoyance.
 I generally recommend writing an e-mail only if you expect a response.
-Just because you have sent out an e-mail to someone, it doesn’t mean that anything has been done or managed.
-If your e-mail is of high importance, follow up using instant messenger or voice call.
+Just because you have sent an e-mail to someone doesn’t mean that anything has been done or managed.
+If your e-mail is highly important, follow up using instant messenger or voice call.